byterubpay/byterub-site/_posts/2019-03-04-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-03-04.md

 **\<sarang>** Link at the agenda: https://github.com/byterubpay/meta/issues/309
 **\<oneiric\_>** thanks :)
 **\<sarang>** the code is in super early stages
-**\<suraeNoether>**  the bulletproof coinjoin-style mpc: is this described in any level of detail anywhere outside of the bulletproofs paper? i think i get how bulletproofed MPC works, but if they are intended for use in a coinjoin-style way with Monero, i would like to see an explanation of how
+**\<suraeNoether>**  the bulletproof coinjoin-style mpc: is this described in any level of detail anywhere outside of the bulletproofs paper? i think i get how bulletproofed MPC works, but if they are intended for use in a coinjoin-style way with ByteRub, i would like to see an explanation of how
 **\<sarang>** Ah good point.
 The BP paper only described the MPC protocol, and hinted at applications
-**\<sarang>** moneromooo has been working on the Monero-specific coinjoin at his "multi" branch
+**\<sarang>** byterubmooo has been working on the ByteRub-specific coinjoin at his "multi" branch
 **\<suraeNoether>** has coinjoin ringct been described outside of code?
 **\<sarang>** Not that I know of.
 It's on my list :D
 **\<suraeNoether>** got it